PAIR-code/lit/website/src/index.md

 LIT contains many built-in capabilities but is also customizable, with the ability to add custom interpretability techniques, metrics calculations, counterfactual generators, visualizations, and more.

-For a similar tool to explore general-purpose machine learning models, check out the [What-If Tool](https://whatif-tool.dev).
+LIT also contains preliminary support for non-language models, working with tabular and image data.
+For a similar tool built to explore general-purpose machine learning models, check out the [What-If Tool](https://whatif-tool.dev).

-LIT can be run as a standalone server, or inside of python notebook environments such as Colab and Jupyter.
+LIT can be run as a standalone server, or inside of python notebook environments such as Colab, Jupyter, and Google Cloud Vertex AI Notebooks.
 </div>

 {% include partials/spacer height:50 %}